willdeberry/stelligent-u/02-s3/README.md

 the lifecycle of a web application?
 Would you use those features to manage the webapp code itself, or just the app's data?*

+> You could manage both the code itself and the data.
+That's up to the implementation details.
+>
+> A reason to manage the code would be archiving or rotating news stories or blog posts that you only want available for a specific timeframe (eg: some seasonal marketing campaign).
+>
+> Managing the data is a bit more obvious since you could rotate in and out, different assets that the site references or even help manage users in a basic sense of things.

 ## Lesson 2.4: S3 Object Encryption

 ### Principle 2.4